brimdata/zed/docs/lake/README.md

 ## Custom indexes: Storing aggregations in an index

-Since everything is a zng file, you can create whatever values you want to go along with your index keys using zed queries.
+Since everything is a zng file, you can create whatever values you want to go along with your index keys using Zed queries.
 Why don't we go back to counting?

 Let's create an index keyed on the field id.orig_h and for each unique value of this key, we'll compute the number of times that value appeared for each zeek log type.
-To do this, we'll run "zed lake index" in a way that leaves these results behind in each lake directory:
+To do this, we'll run `zed lake index` in a way that leaves these results behind in each lake directory:
 ```
 zed lake index create -q -o custom.zng -k id.orig_h -z "count() by _path, id.orig_h | sort id.orig_h"